george-hawkins/breadboard-vtx-control/README.md

 Once it has rebooted and you've reconnected go to the _Configuration_ tab and under _Other Features_ turn on _SOFTSERIAL_ and _Telemetry_.

-After _Save and Reboot_ go to _Ports_ and _SOFTSERIAL1_ should now be there (if not go to the `tlm_halfduplex` section of Oscar's guide, at this stage, I'm not sure if I had to actively change anything related to this).
+After _Save and Reboot_ go to _Ports_ and _SOFTSERIAL1_ should now be there (Oscar's guide suggest further steps if _SOFTSERIAL1_ does not show up but these were not necessary).

-TODO: reset all parameters and re-setup SoftSerial and see if `tlm_halfduplex` has to be changed - I doubt it.

 Now, set the _Telemetry Output_ value for _SOFTSERIAL1_ to _SmartPort_ and _Save and Reboot_.